Bell peppers (also known as capsicums) are a colorful and sweet fruit from the nightshade plant family.

 More Fruits and Vegetables That Guinea Pigs Can Eat

-For a complete list of all the fruits and vegetables that guinea pigs can eat, check out our article, Complete List of Safe Foods for Guinea Pigs.
+For a complete list of all the fruits and vegetables that guinea pigs can eat, you can also check out our article, Complete List of Safe Foods for Guinea Pigs.